Congo violence escalates as M23 follow raw materials trail – DW – 01/26/2025

 Within three years, the March 23 movement (M23), supported by Rwanda, has occupied large parts of North Kivu in eastern Democratic Republic of Congo (DRC).

-According to the United Nations, peacekeepers are patrolling with the Congolese army and assisting in securing the civilian population, which is repeatedly caught in the crossfire.
+According to the United Nations, peacekeepers are patrolling with the Congolese army and assisting in securing the civilian population, which has repeatedly been caught in the crossfire.

-An attempt by the M23 rebels to capture the million-strong city of Goma, located on Lake Kivu, failed over the weekend for now.
-Thirteen soldiers from international peacekeeping forces were killed during this attempt.
-The governments of South Africa, Malawi, and Uruguay announced the deaths of their soldiers on Saturday.
-This prompted an emergency session of the UN Security Council in New York on Sunday.
+M23 rebels in recent days attempted to capture the million-strong city of Goma, located on Lake Kivu.
+Thirteen soldiers from international peacekeeping forces were killed during the attempt.
+The governments of South Africa, Malawi and Uruguay announced the deaths of their soldiers on Saturday, prompting an emergency session of the UN Security Council in New York.

-The UN says the conflict has displaced more than 400,000 people in the region since the beginning of the year.
-The displaced people are lacking food, water, and medical care.
-Many are fleeing to neighboring Rwanda because they fear Goma might be captured.
+The UN has said the conflict has displaced more than 400,000 people in the region since the beginning of the year.
+The displaced people are lacking food, water and medical care.
+Many have fled to neighboring Rwanda.

 M23 objective: Control of raw materials

-The offensives by the M23 seem to follow a clear logic: they want to gain control over the region's natural resources.
-These include gold, cassiterite, coltan, cobalt, and diamonds.
+The M23's offensives seem to follow a clear logic: They want to gain control over the region's natural resources, such as gold, cassiterite, coltan, cobalt and diamonds.
 After initially capturing parts of the Rutshuru and Masisi regions, the rebels are now moving towards the Walikale area, known for its significant coltan production.
 Coltan is a mineral that is strategically important for the energy transition.

-In December 2024, peace talks between DR Congo and Rwanda under Angola's mediation failed.
+In December, peace talks between Congo and Rwanda under Angola's mediation failed.
 A meeting between Congolese President Felix Tshisekedi and Rwandan President Paul Kagame was canceled at the last minute.

 UN: M23 collects fees on coltan production